anaysomani05/projects/README.md

 # projects

-### This repository contains all the projects undertaken by me till date.
+## This repository contains all the projects undertaken by me for learning new concepts.